thelucre/statik/readme.md

 4. Get to work.

 ### Deployment
 1. Run `npm run deploy:staging` or `npm run deploy:production`.
-Only files in the `/assets` folder will be pushed to the server.
+Only files in the `/public` folder will be pushed to the server.

 ### Notes
-- All content is parsed form YAML files within `/content` and set globally at your whimsy.
+- All content is parsed form YAML files within `/public/content` and set globally at your whimsy in `/public/partials/content.php`.
+- Meta can injected by setting a global variable `$meta` with keys for `title`, `description`, and `image` before requiring `/public/partials/header.php`.
+See `index.php` for an example.
+Default meta is taken from `/public/content/global.yaml`